montehurd/mediawiki-quickstart/README.md

 - extensions/EventLogging
 ```

-As you can see above, your component, whether extension or skin, can have depenencies on other extensions/skins, and these will be installed when you install your component
+As you can see above, your component, whether extension or skin, can have dependencies on other extensions/skins, and these will be installed when you install your component

 ### pages/ (optional)